 There are a large number of hederows within the project area, many of which are species-rich and could even be relics of previously cleared woodland.

-The project area has always been charaterised by small enclosed fields which could be related to the enclosures act but more likley asssociated with the intricate land management.
+The project area has always been charaterised by small enclosed fields which could be related to the enclosures act but more likely asssociated with the intricate land management.

 Unfortunately, some of these hedgerows have been grubbed-out to increase pasture and arable land, and the project actively encourages the replanting of hedges through our grants.